 The incidence rate of the study is expected to be 10% or higher.

-The Approach: How We Found Social Media Influencers
+The Approach: How We Recruit Social Media Influencers

 Our qualitative recruiting firm offers end-to-end project management for all our market research services.